This office action is intended to supersede the previous office action to change if from a final rejection to a non-final rejection.

 Regarding claim 10, Nguyen teaches that stem cell therapy has the potential to regenerate injured tissue and discusses methods for evaluating the function of transplanted cells for restoring the heart, nervous system, and pancreas [abstract].
 Nguyen teaches that although the use of human embryonic stem cells (hESCs) and induced pluripotent stem cells (iPSCs) as alternative sources for cell therapy can bypass the problem that some adult cells often fail to transdifferentiate into target tissue, hESCs and iPSCs have a low efficiency of directed in vitro differentiation into therapeutic cell types, presenting an additional obstacle for clinical implementation [pg.
 1, para 2-3].
 Nguyen teaches a schematic of the key steps in evaluating the lineage, fate and function of transplanted hESCs and/or iPSCs where human embryonic stem cells (hESCs) or induced pluripotent stem cells (iPSCs) undergo differentiation in vitro prior to injection into an animal tissue [Fig. 1; pg.
 11, para 4].
 Nguyen teaches that whether stem cells differentiate in vivo after transplantation (e.g., adult progenitor cells) or in vitro prior to transplantation (e.g., ESCs and iPSCs), it is important to confirm cell specific differentiation and lineage commitment [pg.
 2, para 2].
 Nguyen teaches that if not performed adequately, cells incapable of providing the appropriate function will be given to patients [pg.
 2, para 2].
 Nguyen teaches that differentiation gene expression analysis can be used for the confirmation of stem cell differentiation into the target cell type and can be detected by reporter genes, quantitative real time polymerase chain reaction (RT-PCR), and microarray analysis [pg.
 2, para 2; section 2.3].

-Regarding claim 19, Chen teaches that embryonic stem cells and induced pluripotent stem (iPS) cells can differentiate into hepatocytes (i.e, differentiated hepatic endoderm cells).
+Regarding claim 19, Chen teaches that embryonic stem cells and induced pluripotent stem (iPS) cells can differentiate into hepatocytes (i.e., differentiated hepatic endoderm cells).

 It would have been obvious to one ordinary skilled in the art before the effective filing date of the claimed invention to measure the expression of PRDM14, by qPCR, immunostaining, or isothermal amplification, in a tissue formed by transplanting iPSC cells that has differentiated into mesodermal, ectodermal, or hepatic endoderm cells capable of being used as stem cell therapy for the regeneration of injured tissue.
 One of ordinary skill would be motivated to measure the expression of PRDM14 to confirm cell specific differentiation and lineage commitment so that cells incapable of providing the appropriate function will not be given to patients.
-One of ordinary skill would be motivated with an expectation of success since Tsuneyoshi, Ngyuen, Helmrath, and Murrell all teach measuring undifferentiation cell markers.
+One of ordinary skill would be motivated with an expectation of success since Kuroda, Tsuneyoshi, Nguyen, and Murrell all teach measuring undifferentiation cell markers.

 Response to Arguments

-Applicant’s arguments, see pgs.
-6-7, filed 11/20/2025, with respect to the rejection(s) of the claim(s) under 35 USC 103 have been fully considered and are persuasive.
+Applicant's arguments filed see pgs.
+6-8, filed 06/25/2026, with respect to the rejections of claims under 35 USC 102(a)(1) and under 35 USC 103 have been fully considered and are persuasive.
 Therefore, the rejection has been withdrawn.
-However, upon further consideration, a new ground(s) of rejection is made in view of He and Chen, Murrell, Helmrath, and Nguyen.
+However, upon further consideration, a new ground(s) of rejection is made over Kuroda and Liu and of previously cited references.

 Conclusion